joolfe/postman-to-openapi/docs/index.md

 In postman you can add [folders](https://learning.postman.com/docs/sending-requests/intro-to-collections/) inside your collection to group requests and keep the collection clean, in OpenAPI there are no folders but exist the concept of [tags](https://swagger.io/specification/#tag-object) that has the same approximate meaning, this library automatically detect folders and use the name of the folder as tag name in the transformation.
 Right now is not possible to have more than one tag value for each operation.

 Have a look to the [FolderCollection](https://github.com/joolfe/postman-to-openapi/blob/master/test/resources/input/FolderCollection.json) file for an example of how to use this feature.

+## Parameters parsing

+This library automatically transform query and headers parameters from Postman operations tp OpenAPI specification, the populated info is the name, description and use the value of the parameter as an example.

+The default schema used for parameters is `string` but the library try to infer the type of the parameters based on the value using regular expressions, the detected types are `integer`, `number`, `boolean` and `string`, if you find any problem in the inference process please open an issue.

+Path parameters are also automatically detected, this library look for [Postman variables](https://learning.postman.com/docs/sending-requests/variables/) in the url as `{{variable}}` and transform to a single curly brace expression as `{variable}` as supported by OpenAPI, also create the parameter definition using the variable name.

+Have a look to the [GetMethods collection](https://github.com/joolfe/postman-to-openapi/blob/master/test/resources/input/GetMethods.json), [Headers collection](https://github.com/joolfe/postman-to-openapi/blob/master/test/resources/input/Headers.json) and [PathParams collection](https://github.com/joolfe/postman-to-openapi/blob/master/test/resources/input/PathParams.json) files for examples of how to use this features.

 ## Global authorization